tiffanyj41/hermes/docs/framework.md

 What Hermes will do when it encounters unrecognized section or section's item:
 * If it does not recognize the section, it will skip the entire section.
-* In datasets section, if vectorizer is not specified, it will quit the program.
+* In datasets section, if dataname is not specified, it will quit the program.
 * In datasets section, if User Vector (user_vector_data, user_vector_transformation) or Content Vector (content_vector_data, content_vector_transformation) or both are not specified, it will quit the program.
 In the future, it will also quit the program if it does not have User Vector and Content Vector specified when Content Vector is already specified (TODO: in development).
 * Any other items in datasets that are not recognized are treated as a support_file item, meaning the variable is placed as a key and its value is placed as a value in a dictionary called support_files to be used later when generating the vector.
 * In recommenders section, any items that are not recognized will be skipped.
 In the future, extra parameter variables needed for recommender system algorithms will be recognized (TODO: in development).